It looks like she's going to a New Year's Eve party.

 It's about 6.02.

-So I turned on Britt Hume show.
+So I turned on Britt Hume's show.

 And they're talking about it in this most detached way.

-When to me it was one of the most human moments we've had in one of these kinds of hearings.
+When to me, it was one of the most human moments we've had in one of these kinds of hearings.

 The wife of the nominee forced to tears and walks out of the hearing room.

-And I'm listening to the round table discussion, not just Fox, but all of these pundits analyze this in a in in the most detached way.
+Not just Fox, but all of these pundits analyze this in the most detached way.

 Well, what will the impact of this be and how will it affect tomorrow's hearing?

-How will it affect the ultimate vote?
+How will it affect the ultimate voters?

-Nobody that I heard, now it may have been discussed, I didn't have a chance to watch a whole lot of it.
+I didn't have a chance to watch a whole lot of it.

-We don't know much about her, but you can tell looking at her, she's her husband too.
+A woman, the wife, a decent, harmless, we don't know much about her, but you can tell looking at her, she's her husband too.

 They're just decent, normal Americans, and they're being brought to tears by the behavior of Democrats.